Logotipo

 Should You Pay Annual Fees for Fair Credit Cards?

 Sometimes, yes.
-The Capital One QuicksilverOne’s $39 fee was worth it for the 1.5% cashback and credit building opportunity.
-I earned back the fee in rewards within 3 months.
+Capital One QuicksilverOne’s $39 fee can be worth it for the 1.5% cashback and credit building opportunity.
+At typical spending levels, the fee is often recovered in rewards within a few months.

 Avoid cards with multiple fees though.
 Some charge annual fees, monthly fees, and transaction fees.
 These are predatory and designed to keep you in debt.